-Internal and External Structures 8 Make a claim, using evidence, that the functions of both internal and external structures of plants and animals (including humans) support growth, survival, and behavior.
-Examples: In plants, thorns provide protection and stems transport nutrients; in animals, heart pumps blood and skin provides protection.
-Clarification: The emphasis is on the function of individual structures.
-Structure and Function Information Processing 9 Carry out investigations to support a claim that different animals receive information through their senses, process that information, and respond in various ways.
-Examples: earthworms tunneling into the soil to avoid light, frogs jumping when startled, dogs moving their ears when reacting to sound Systems and System Models Earth's System S Water 10 Develop and use a model to describe how water moves through Earth's systems by the processes of evaporation, condensation, and precipitation.
-Systems and System Models Changes 11 Construct explanations of Earth's changes over time through slow and rapid processes, citing evidence found in rock formations and fossils in rock layers.
-Examples: rock layers containing shell fossils appearing above rock layers containing plant fossils but no shells, indicating a change from land to water over time; a canyon with rock layers in the walls and a river in the bottom, indicating that over time a river cut through the rock Stability and Change Over Time 12 Plan and carry out investigations to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, and vegetation, investigating a single form of weathering or erosion at a time.
-Examples: angle of slope in downhill movement of water flow, cycles of freezing and thawing of water, cycles of heating and cooling water, speed of wind, relative rate of soil deposition, amount of vegetation compared to rate of erosion Scale, Proportion, and Quantity Physical 13 Analyze and interpret data from maps to describe patterns of Earth's features on land and in the ocean.
-Patterns 2023 Alabama Course of Study: Science 33
+Earth's Systems Water 10.
+Develop and use a model to describe how water moves through Earth's systems by the processes of evaporation, condensation, and precipitation.
+Systems and System Models Changes 11.
+Construct explanations of Earth's changes over time through slow and rapid processes, citing evidence found in rock formations and fossils in rock layers.
+Examples: rock layers containing shell fossils appearing above rock layers containing plant fossils but no shells, indicating a change from land to water over time; a canyon with rock layers in the walls and a river in the bottom, indicating that over time a river cut through the rock Stability and Change Over Time 12.
+Plan and carry out investigations to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, and vegetation, investigating a single form of weathering or erosion at a time.
+Examples: angle of slope in downhill movement of water flow, cycles of freezing and thawing of water, cycles of heating and cooling water, speed of wind, relative rate of soil deposition, amount of vegetation compared to rate of erosion Scale, Proportion, and Quantity Physical Features 13.
+Analyze and interpret data from maps to describe patterns of Earth's features on land and in the ocean.
+Examples: topographic maps of Earth's land and ocean floor; maps of mountains, continental boundaries, volcanoes, and earthquakes Patterns

-Features Examples: topographic maps of Earth's land and ocean floor; maps of mountains, continental boundaries, volcanoes, and earthquakes Earth and Hum an A ctivity Natural Resources 14 Gather information to describe how the use of energy derived from renewable and nonrenewable resources affects the environment.
+Earth and Human Activity Natural Resources 14.
+Gather information to describe how the use of energy derived from renewable and nonrenewable resources affects the environment.
 Examples: Constructing dams harnesses energy from water and changes animal habitats.
 Burning fossil fuels creates energy and creates air pollution.
-Cause and Effect Natural Hazard Solutions 15 Design, test, and evaluate a solution that will protect humans from the effects of natural Earth processes.
-Examples: designing buildings to resist earthquakes, tornados, or hurricanes; improving monitoring of volcanic activity
+Cause Natural Hazard Solutions 15.
+Design, test, and evaluate a solution that will protect humans from the effects of natural Earth processes.
+Examples: designing buildings to resist earthquakes, tornados, or hurricanes; improving monitoring of volcanic activity and Effect